ccj5351/mystudynotes/_posts/work_env/2024-08-11-conda_env_setup.md

+---
+layout: post
-# A Basic Environment Used for Deep Learnig and Computer Vision
+title:  "A Basic Environment Used for Deep Learnig and Computer Vision"
+date:   2024-08-11 16:18:12 -0700
+categories: Coding
+---

 This is a basic conda environment used by me to run deep learning and computer vision experiments.